 - Term Sheet

-The agreement to be agreed will be contained in this document.
-So, an MoU is a contract that will be morally binding on an agreement and the agreement cannot be easily cancelled.
+This document contains the agreement agreed.
+So, an MoU is a contract that will be morally binding on an agreement and the agreement cannot be easily canceled.

 - So that each party to the agreement is spared any disobedience; cancellation of an unclear agreement from either party.